 An IPM program combines current and comprehensive information on the life cycles of pests and their interaction with the environment with available pest control methods.
 It is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment

 You may take an IPM approach to both agricultural and non-agricultural settings, such as the home, garden, and workplace.
-IPM takes advantage of all appropriate pest management options including, but not limited to, the judicious use of pesticides.
-Organic food production, on the other hand, applies many of the same concepts as IPM but limits the use of pesticides to those that are produced from natural sources, as opposed to synthetic chemicals.
+IPM takes advantage of all the proper pest management options including, but not limited to, the judicious use of pesticides.
+Organic food production, however, applies many of the same concepts as IPM but limits the use of pesticides to those that are produced from natural sources, as opposed to synthetic chemicals.

-- To minimize health and environmental risks of pest management activities
+- To reduce health and environmental risks of pest management activities

 IPM employs a series of decisions, controls and pest management evaluations.
 The practice of IPM considers four main steps.